churchofturing/churchofturing.github.io/posts/motivating-macros.md

   `(if (not ~pred) ~a))
 ```

 You've probably noticed the ` and ~ symbols which haven't appeared before.
 The back-tick is usually called "Syntax quote", and is often used to create a code template.
+Think of it like template literals in JavaScript.
 Here's an example:

 ```clojure
 `(+ 1 (+ 1 2))
 => (clojure.core/+ 1 (clojure.core/+ 1 2))
 ```

-In constrast, the tilde (~) is called "unquote" and is often used to force an evaluation.
+In constrast, the tilde (~) is called "unquote" and is often used to force an evaluation from within the template.

 ```clojure
 `(+ 1 (+ 1 2))